vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 be called higher-the Highest Reality, the Absolute.
 It is both transcendental (visvottirga) and immanent (visvamaya).

-The Saiva philosophy has been called Realistic Idealism by some writers.
-I do not think this is a happy characteri zation of the Saiva philosophy.
-The approach of the Idealists of the West is entirely different from that of the thinkers of the Saiva philosophy.
+The Śaiva philosophy has been called Realistic Idealism by some writers.
+I do not think this is a happy characteri zation of the Śaiva philosophy.
+The approach of the Idealists of the West is entirely different from that of the thinkers of the Śaiva philosophy.
 To characterize it in terms of the Western Idealists is only to create confusion.
-The word 'idea" has played havoc in Western philosophy, and it would not be right to import that havoc in Saiva philosophy.
+The word 'idea" has played havoc in Western philosophy, and it would not be right to import that havoc in Śaiva philosophy.
 Ulti mate Reality is not a mere "idea whatever that may mean, but Self underlying all reality, the Changeless Principle of all manifestation.

 2. Manifestation-the Universe-or the World Process.